-Trump’s Hollywood Star of Fame One Step Closer to Removal
+Trump's Hollywood Star of Fame is one step closer to removal

 The resolution will now be considered by the Hollywood Chamber of Commerce, which has the final say for removal.
 If approved, Trump’s star would be the first to be removed from the Hollywood Walk of Fame.

 Monday’s unanimous decision comes as the president ducks the press at his Bedminster golf resort amid the fallout over his explosive tweet admitting the true purpose of the infamous Trump Tower meeting.
-Staffers might be best advised to ensure the West Hollywood development—one that’s likely to take a crack at the president’s ego—doesn’t find its way to “executive time” and spark another social media meltdown.
+Staffers might be best advised to ensure the West Hollywood development—one that’s likely to take a crack at the president’s ego—doesn’t find its way to “executive time” and spark another social-media meltdown.